seng438-winter-2022/seng438-a4-hnschaefer/Assignment4-ReportTemplate.md

 For this test, we navigate to the external Triangle rewards site, and from there go to the "learn more" page, and their YouTube page.

 # Explain the use of assertions and checkpoints
+Assertions and verification checkpoint are used to validate test cases by comparing inputs against expected values.
+Typically, assertions are used to check conditions that must past the test in order to proceed onto the next step .
+If the assertion fails, the test case would stop its execution and the following steps in the test case wouldn't run.
+In testing websites, assertions can be used to ensure that an input or element is correct before proceeding.
+For example, asserting whether a button is pressed before opening a new page.

+Verification checkpoints, unlike assertions, don't stop executing a test case if a checkpoint fails.
+The failure is noted, and the test continues its execution.
+Due to this, checkpoints are used to execute conditions whose outcomes don't affect the following statements.
+As well, it's used to execute  the entire test case regardless of whether the checkpoint passed or failed.
+In testing websites, checkpoints can be used to verify elements on a page, such as page title, which can change without impacting other website functionalities.

 # How each functionality was tested with different test data